mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_optimization.md

 ### Case 1: Long Step Interval

 We run ResNet50 training script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/blob/master/README.md#) with batch size set to 32, and we find that each step cost almost 90ms, with a poor performance.
-As we observed on the MindInsight UI page, the step interval in the step trace is too long, which may indicate that data is the performance bottleneck.
+As we observed on the MindSpore Insight UI page, the step interval in the step trace is too long, which may indicate that data is the performance bottleneck.

 ![long_step_interval](images/profiler_case1_long_step_interval.png)